ionos-cloud/terraform-provider-ionoscloud/docs/resources/share.md

 * `resource_id` - (Required)[string] The ID of the specific resource to update.
 * `share_privilege` - (Optional)[Boolean] The group has permission to share this resource.

+⚠️ **Note:** There is a limitation due to which the creation of several shares at the same time leads to an error.
+To avoid this, `parallelism=1` can be used when running `terraform apply` command in order to create the resources in a sequential manner.
+Another solution involves the usage of `depends_on` attributes inside the `ionoscloud_share` resource to enforce the sequential creation of the shares.

 ## Import

 Resource Share can be imported using the `resource id`, e.g.